Skip to content

 3. Timing and Dosage.
 For an herb to work it has to be taken at the right time of day, in the right amount and fairly consistently for the right length of time.

-Because they’re natural all herbs are safe, right?
+Because they’re natural, all herbs are safe, right?

 No. Herbs are toxic if taken incorrectly.
 They also interact with prescription medications.
 For example, St. John’s Wort, a popular anti-depressant herb, should NOT be taken with prescription anti-depressants.
-Some herbal medicines are not safe for children, pregnant or breastfeeding women or for people with kidney or liver disease.
+Some herbal medicines are not safe for children, pregnant or breastfeeding women or people with kidney or liver disease.

 It always pays to seek professional guidance.
-That way you are not wasting money on something that is ineffective or even harmful.
+That way, you are not wasting money on something that is ineffective or even harmful.

-“There’s no research proving that herbs are effective”
+“There’s no research proving that herbs are effective.”

-According to our thorough meta-analysis ginger is safe and well-tolerated, and decreases the severity of postoperative nausea and vomiting (PONV), and may lower the incidence of postoperative nausea and vomiting, which in turn may reduce antiemetic drug demand, suggesting that ginger may be a useful alternative to antiemetic medications to alleviate PONV.
+According to our thorough meta-analysis, ginger is safe and well-tolerated, and decreases the severity of postoperative nausea and vomiting (PONV), and may lower the incidence of postoperative nausea and vomiting, which in turn may reduce antiemetic drug demand, suggesting that ginger may be a useful alternative to antiemetic medications to alleviate PONV.
 Phytomedicine.
 2018 Nov 15;50:8-18. doi: 10.1016/j.phymed.2018.09.007.
 Epub 2018 Sep 5.

 Ginger (Zingiber officinale): An alternative for the prevention of postoperative nausea and vomiting.
 A meta-analysis.